-There are no limitations for foreign and domestic currency brought into Croatia (for either residents or nonresidents).
-However, amounts in excess of 10,000 euros (EUR) must be reported to the Croatian Customs Authorities.
+There are no limitations for foreign and domestic currency brought into Croatia (for either residents or non-residents).
+However, amounts in excess of EUR10,000 must be reported to the Croatian Customs Authorities.
 The Croatian Customs Authorities must report amounts in excess of EUR10,000 to the Office for the Prevention of Money Laundering.

-Nonresidents can deduct from gross income only the basic personal allowance (currently 2,600 Croatian kuna (HRK) per month) and any obligatory foreign country insurance contributions paid by the individual where a totalization agreement or EU Regulation on social insurance with the respective foreign country applies.
+Non-residents taxpayers are able to deduct from gross income only the basic personal allowance (currently 4,000 Croatian kuna (HRK) per month) and any obligatory foreign country/jurisdiction insurance contributions paid by the individual where an EU Regulation or a totalization agreement on social insurance with the respective foreign country/jurisdiction applies, or any Croatian employee social security contributions, if the individual is subject to Croatian social insurance.
 Any other costs or expenses are nondeductible.

-Residents can deduct from gross income the basic personal allowance (currently HRK2,600 per month), as well as additional personal allowances for dependent family members, any Croatian employee social security contributions, and any obligatory foreign country insurance contributions paid by the individual, where a totalization agreement or EU Regulation on social insurance with the respective foreign country applies.
+Resident taxpayers are able to deduct from gross income the basic personal allowance (currently HRK4,000 per month), as well as additional personal allowances for dependent family members, any Croatian employee social security contributions, or any obligatory foreign country/jurisdiction insurance contributions paid by the individual, where an EU Regulation or a totalization agreement or on social insurance with the respective foreign country/jurisdiction applies.

-Additional deductions are available for both nonresident and residents for the following:
+Additional deductions are available for both non-resident taxpayers and resident taxpayers for the following:

 If both spouses are tax residents and pay PIT, it is possible to share additional allowances for children and other dependents of the immediate family.

-Croatian domestic tax law indicates that foreign-sourced income, which is subject to PIT abroad, is also subject to PIT in Croatia, but a tax credit for PIT paid abroad may be applied to reduce PIT otherwise payable in Croatia; the amount of PIT credited may not, however, exceed the amount of Croatian PIT payable on that foreign income.
+Croatian domestic tax law indicates that foreign-sourced income, which is subject to PIT abroad, is also subject to PIT in Croatia, but a tax credit for PIT paid abroad may be applied to reduce PIT otherwise payable in Croatia; the PIT credited may not, however, exceed of Croatian PIT payable on that foreign income.